iainctduncan/learn-scheme-for-max/part_1.rst

   ; get the value at a key, or some fall-back value (or (h :a) 99) s4m> 1

+  ; looking up :c returns false, so we get 99
   (or (h :c) 99)
   s4m> 99